-5.2 Mapping location in space in the hippocampus
+5.2 Mapping Location in Space in the Hippocampus

 Knowing one's location in space and how to navigate to other locations is an extremely important behavioral capacity.
 Animals often depend on being able to figure out routes to food or their nests.
 Tolman (1948) demonstrated this ability in rats running mazes.
-When a new, more efficient route became available or when the route previously used was blocked, rats flexibly adjusted the routes they took to a food location.
+When a new, more efficient route became available or when the route previously used was blocked, rats flexibly adjusted the routes that they took to a food location.
 He inferred that the rats were using cognitive maps to determine their routes much in the manner humans use physical maps.
 Tolman, however, did not have the research tools to identify where these maps are in the brain and how the rats could use them to guide behavior.

 Clues to the location of cognitive maps in the brain came from research on deficits in rats with damage to the hippocampus, a cortical structure adjacent to the temporal lobe of the neocortex.
-In experiments using the Morris Water Maze-an apparatus in which rats are forced to swim until they find a hidden platform on which they can stand-normal rats learn the
+In experiments using the Morris Water Maze - an apparatus in which rats are forced to swim until they find a hidden platform on which they can stand - normal rats learn the location quickly and swim directly to the platform from wherever they are in the maze.
+Rats with damage to the hippocampus fail to learn, continuing to swim erratically on subsequent trials (O'Keefe & Nadel, 1978).
+Little was known at the time

-1 In other animals such as birds, the pineal gland, which Descartes thought was the locus of interactions between the mind and body, is sensitive to light that passes through the skull.
+&lt;sup>8 In other animals such as birds, the pineal gland, which Descartes thought was the locus of interactions between the mind and body, is sensitive to light that passes through the skull.
 Although it is not the locus of mind-brain interactions, the pineal gland is important in mammals, including us: it releases melatonin, which serves to reset the SCN neurons (hence, the popular use of melatonin to counter jetlag).

-2 The key is to target exposure to the period just prior to normal first light exposure in the location from which one started when traveling eastbound.
+&lt;sup>9 The key is to target exposure to the period just prior to normal first light exposure in the location from which one started when traveling eastbound.
 Since the clock can only adjust about one hour per day, it is important to advance this exposure about an hour each day.